CHTJonas/pingflux/README.md

 # Pingflux

 pingflux is a small application written in Go that measures the ICMP round-trip time and packet loss between the local host and a set of remote endpoints.
 It then stores these data in an InfluxDB database.
+IP addresses are pinged individually whereas hostnames are first resolved, each and every IPv4 or IPv6 address then being pinged concurrently.

+## Usage

 On Linux and macOS you will need to run the binary with `CAP_NET_RAW` privileges in order to send ICMP packets (running as root is strongly discouraged).
 You can do this by running `sudo setcap cap_net_raw=+ep /usr/local/bin/pingflux` in a terminal.

-## Usage

 pingflux loads its configuration settings by looking for a `config.yml` file in either `/etc/pingflux/`, `$HOME/.pingflux` or the current working directory in that order of precedence.
 Remote hosts are listed in groups which share a common set of key-value tags in InfluxDB.
 The number of pings sent to each host and the interval in seconds at which these pings are sent to each host are configurable using the `count` and `interval` options respectively.
 A count of 10 at an interval of 60 means that every 10 pings will be sent in quick succession to each host every 60 seconds.